jaqba98/sports-cars-rental/README.md

 :warning: Add the concept of desktop section - opinions !!!

-## 6. section - statistics 👍
+## 6. section - statistics

-- cars on offer: 12
+- cars on offer: 7
-- assistance: 24h / 7
+- assistance: 24h / 7 days
 - experience: 23 years
 - locations: 5

+### The concept of mobile section - statistics

+:warning: Add the concept of mobile section - statistics !!!

+### The concept of tablet section - statistics

+:warning: Add the concept of tablet section - statistics !!!

+### The concept of desktop section - statistics

+:warning: Add the concept of desktop section - statistics !!!

 ## 7. footer